 Aims and scopes

-‘Journal of Central and Eastern Europe Journal’, launched in January 2014 is a biannual peer-reviewed journal published by Wyższa Szkoła Gospodarki Krajowej for the subject field of social sciences.
+‘Journal of Central and Eastern Europe’, launched in January 2014 is a biannual peer-reviewed journal published by Wyższa Szkoła Gospodarki Krajowej for the subject field of social sciences.

 The journal provides a place for scientific research, ideas and discussions dedicated to political and social sciences, contemporary international relations and European studies.

 All the submitted papers are double-blind peer-reviewed by high-level, independent reviewers (from outside the academic institution or another place of work, the Author of the text is affiliated in) evaluate each article.
 Each review contains an unambiguous resolution approving or rejecting publication.

 It is an open access or more precisely – an open choice journal, and an electronic version of each issue is entirely free of charge available on the web site under the Creative Commons licence (CC BY-NC-ND 3.0), and the printed version is available in traditional distribution.

 Publications in the Journal are free of charge.